Azure/DevOps-For-AI-Apps/Tutorial.md

 To test your CI/CD pipeline, make some changes in your repository and push them to GitHub.
 If all works well, you will see a new Build being triggered which, in turn, will trigger a new Release.

-## Conclusion

-This tutorial demonstrated how to create an end to end build and release pipeline for an AI application.
-For every single commit, the build pipeline will run a series of unit and integration test, build the image as a docker container, store it in a private container registry and then deploy it on a Azure Container Service (AKS) kubernetes cluster.